Brampton Village Pharmacy

 At Brampton Village Pharmacy, we offer free NHS blood pressure checks — no appointment needed, no GP referral required.
 Walk in Monday to Saturday during our opening hours.
 The check takes less than 10 minutes and we'll explain exactly what your reading means.

 If your blood pressure is elevated, we'll advise you on next steps and, where appropriate, refer you directly to your GP with a written summary of your readings.
-We can also arrange ambulatory blood pressure monitoring (a 24-hour monitor) where clinically indicated.
+We can also arrange ambulatory blood pressure monitoring (a 24-hour monitor) where clinically indicated — as recommended by NICE NG136 for confirming a hypertension diagnosis.

 Don't wait for symptoms that may never come.
 A free blood pressure check today could be the most important health decision you make this year.